-For the fiscal years ended December 31, 2019 and December 31, 2018, BDO USA, LLP ("BDO"), as our independent registered public accounting firm during such time, billed the approximate fees set forth in the table below.
-The Board has considered the services provided by BDO and has concluded that such services are compatible with the independence of BDO as our principal accountants during such periods.
+For the fiscal year ended December 31, 2019, and for the interim period from January 1, 2020 through March 6, 2020, BDO, as our independent registered public accounting firm during such time, billed the approximate fees set forth in the first table below.
+During the interim period from March 9, 2020 through December 31, 2020, EY, as our independent registered public accounting firm during such time, billed the approximate fees set forth in the second table below.
+The Board has considered the respective services provided by BDO and EY and has concluded that such services are compatible with the independence of BDO and EY as our principal accountants during the respective periods.

-The table below sets forth the aggregate fees billed to the Company by BDO for services rendered in the fiscal years ended December 31, 2019 and December 31, 2018 (in thousands).
+The table below sets forth the aggregate fees billed to the Company by BDO for services rendered in the fiscal year ended December 31, 2019 and in the interim period from January 1, 2020 through March 6, 2020 (in thousands).